 Clearly, an overhaul was in order.

-For this particular project I looked at both WordPress and Drupal.
+For this particular project, I looked at both WordPress and Drupal.
 I was building Drupal sites back when Matt Mullenweg forked b2, and remember meeting him at the O’Reilly Open Source Conference in Portland in, I think, in 2003 or 2004.
 He was so young!
-But I do recall him being very excited to meet the “Cam Barrett from CamWorld", my pioneering blog (no longer online).
+But I do recall him being very excited to meet the “Cam Barrett from CamWorld”, my pioneering blog (no longer online).

 Man, I feel old. :-)

 Anyway, Drupal was my platform of choice in 2004 after MovableType lost steam.
 I built a huge snowboard community site for Snowboard Magazine in 2004 and was also instrumental in convincing The Onion to convert to Drupal from their proprietary solution.
 Interestingly enough, I think they’ve moved on from that as well and are on something else now.
-I hadn’t given WordPress much though until the late 2000s when I noticed that a huge number of web sites and blogs had migrated to it.
+I hadn’t given WordPress much though until the late 2000s when I noticed that a huge number of websites and blogs had migrated to it.

 As much as I wanted to use Drupal for NPS, and I recognized that the developer community was excellent, I had to consider the cost of the custom development that would be required.
 Drupal developers are not cheap; at least not the good ones.
-I started looking at WordPress and since I had recently built a bunch of small client sites in WordPress between 2010 an 2013, I realized that indeed, WordPress could be used as a robust CMS.
+I started looking at WordPress and since I had recently built a bunch of small client sites in WordPress between 2010 and 2013, I realized that indeed, WordPress could be used as a robust CMS.

 The fact that it has an open plugin framework and thousands of plugins (albeit not all of them coded well) was enough to convince me to choose WordPress over Drupal.
 Lastly, I think we’ve been waiting for Drupal 8 for what seems like years now.
 I love that community but I can’t fix their broken release schedule.
 Too many cooks in the kitchen?
 I really don’t know.
 I just know I’m tired of waiting.
-I also recognized that finding a local WordPress expert to help a rural school district with their web sites was going to be a whole lot easier than finding a local Drupal expert in a rural area.
+I also recognized that finding a local WordPress expert to help a rural school district with their websites was going to be a whole lot easier than finding a local Drupal expert in a rural area.

 It’s really hard to gauge due to the way our previous vendor stored files.
 Due to the bizarre way .NET-architected CMS’s work, you could navigate to the same Page three different ways depending on your starting point.
 The default information architecture was a pure nightmare.